 All these vulnerabilities have been publicly disclosed long before the attacks started.
 The software vendors have also provided patches to mitigate the vulnerabilities.
 All the devices compromised during this attack resulted from failing to mitigate a vulnerability earlier, even though a patch fix was available.

-Three key takeaways from this incident
+NSA Cybersecurity Advisory released three key takeaways from this incident

 1. Software vulnerabilities are the primary vectors of cyber-attacks